-IIT2000 is designed for students preparing for an academic credit or nonacademic credit internship experience.
+IIT 2000 is designed for students preparing for an academic credit or nonacademic credit internship experience.
 An internship provides students the opportunity to apply classroom knowledge to real world work situations in a professional environment.
-Subjects covered will be the following: self assessment of career objectives and internship goals; exploration of resources and techniques for finding and evaluating potential internships; resume and cover letter writing; interview techniques; techniques to maximize learning in an internship; experience record keeping; and communication. conflict resolution and problem solving in the organizational setting.
+Subjects covered will be the following: self assessment of career objectives and internship goals; exploration of resources and techniques for finding and evaluating potential internships; resume and cover letter writing; interview techniques; techniques to maximize learning in an internship; experience record keeping; and communication, conflict resolution and problem solving in the organizational setting.
 Also covered will be professional dress, workplace ethics, and appropriate behavior.
-Students will come away with a host of helpful and useful professional strategies for making the most of their internship experience.
-IIT2000 is a prerequisite for the following courses IS 4950, HS 4950, RC 4950, SM 4950, HCA 4950 and BA 4950 and all non-academic credit internships.
+IIT 2000 is a prerequisite for the following courses IS 4950, HS 4950, RC 4950, SM 4950, HCA 4950 and BA 4950 and all non-academic credit internships.

-INDUSTRIAL & MANUFACTURING ENGINEERING
+INDUSTRIAL & MANUFACTUR-ING ENGINEERING